Il cielo in una stanza (film)

-Il cielo in una stanza (The sky in a room) is a 1999 Italian comedy film directed by Carlo Vanzina.
+Il cielo in una stanza (Heaven in a Room) is a 1999 Italian comedy film directed by Carlo Vanzina.

 Plot

-Paul hates his father because he was too strict with his son.
-One day Paul says to his father that he would prefer never to have been born and to live happy and carefree in the glorious 1960s.
-Paul is immediately satisfied by fate, and finds himself transported back into the 1960s, when his father was still a child.
-Paul immediately realizes that he desired nonsense from destiny, and tries to replace his trouble, knowing a young man (his father as a man), trying to make him fall in love with the girl of his dreams (the future mother of Paul).
+Paolo hates his father because he was too strict with him.
+One day Paolo tells him that he would prefer never to have been born and to live happy and carefree in the glorious 1960s.
+Paolo is immediately satisfied by fate, and finds himself transported back into the 1960s, when his father was still a child.
+Paolo immediately realizes that he desired nonsense from destiny, and tries to replace his trouble, knowing a young man (his father as a man), trying to make him fall in love with the girl of his dreams (Paolo's mother).